omoinjm/cheat-sheets/linux/nginx.md

 # SETUP NGINX SERVER

+Deploy Node js webapp to ubuntu server

-1. Create new user with root permissions and SSH access.
+## 1. Create new user with root permissions and SSH access.

    - Doing this for safey precausions
    - Use sudo commands for root priviledges